Keenpoint/mongodb-sync-indexes/README.md

       collection = db.collection("IAmGoingBackTo505");

-      // We create an index that's not in arrayOfIndexes: it'll be dropped. collection.createIndex({country_name: 1}, function(err) {
+      // We create an index that's not in the indexList: it'll be dropped. collection.createIndex({country_name: 1}, function(err) {
             assert.equal(err, null);

             syncIndexes(indexList, collection);
       }
-}
+});
 ```

-In the console you'll see the following
+In the shell you'll see the following:
 ```
 Dropping index {"country_name":1} in collection IAmGoingBackTo505...
 Done.
 Index dropped has name country_name_1